 Accurate ROI Calculator

 This ROI calculator (return-on-investment) calculates an annualized ROR (rate-of-return) using exact dates.
-This financial calculator allow you to compare the result of different investments.
-More below
+This financial calculator allows you to compare the results of different investments.

 Information